Deploying with Google Cloud Functions

 HTTP.

-For quick setup and access to the GraphQL endpoint/playground, choose to Allow unauthenticated invocations.
+For quick setup and access to the GraphQL endpoint/landing page, choose to Allow unauthenticated invocations.
 To require authentication for this endpoint, you can manage authorized users via Cloud IAM .

 Save your configuration changes in the Trigger section.
-Copy the trigger's URL for later and click Next.
+Copy the trigger's URL for later.

+Expand the "Runtime, Build, and Connections Settings" panel and add a runtime environment variable named

 2. Write the API handlers and deploy